BrunoDegan/ifood_challenge/README.md

   - **data**: Data sources and repository implementations.
   - **base**: Common utilities and base classes.
   - **metrics**: Base metrics layer, with object to handle onEvent and onEnteredScreen created and used

+## Future

+  Add more instrumented tests, refine a better UI, add logic to show favorites movies liked on all other BottomNav Pages

 ## Setup Instructions